Depression and Older Adults

 Late-life depression affects 6 million Americans aged 65 or older yet only 10% receive treatment.
 Even though older adults are at an increased risk for experiencing depression, it is not a normal part of aging.

 Factors that affect mental health change across the lifespan.
 Aging presents significant and unique life transitions.
 For some older adults, health problems, loss of driving privileges, reduced feelings of vitality or purpose, or the loss of loved ones may trigger sadness.
-Sometimes that sadness lasts longer than it should.
+And today, it may be COVID-19 related.
+Sometimes sadness lasts longer than it should.
 How does sadness differ from depression?

 Sadness happens when we’re confronted with loss, a disappointing event, experience, or situation that renders us hurt or challenged.
 When we’re sad we feel sad about that something.
 As time passes we adjust and our sorrow falls off, then falls away.